Pittsburgh Wrongful Death Lawyer

 - Loss of inheritance.
 If the deceased would have left a much larger inheritance for his or her family, but did not have enough time to accrue the expected amount due to his or her unexpected death, the surviving family can sue for what they could have been expected to receive from life insurance, retirement plans and other similar accounts.

 Your lawyer will be an invaluable asset for navigating your wrongful death claim.
-In addition to determining the types of compensation you may be able to collect, your attorney will also file the appropriate motions with the courts in accordance with state laws.
+In addition to determining the types of compensation you may be able to collect, your wrongful death attorney will also file the appropriate motions with the courts in accordance with state laws.
 In Pennsylvania, you must file a wrongful death claim within two years of the date of death.
 There are very few exceptions made for this statute of limitations.